jumpinjackie/mapguide/Doc/devguide/source/working_with_feature_data.rst

 gets the current selection, in XML format.

-See Working With the Active Selection on page 48 for details about using the XML data.
+See :ref:`working-with-the-active-selection` for details about using the XML data.

 .. note::